-The music therapy program at Western Michigan University is dedicated to providing quality music therapy services while rendering an opportunity for the acquisition of new skills and abilities.
-As a community-based academic training facility, the Music Therapy Clinic students and professionals identify non-musical and musical goals that may be successfully targeted in the music setting while always providing a respectful, supportive environment.
+The mission of the Western Michigan University music therapy program is to provide quality music therapy services while rendering an opportunity for the acquisition of new skills and abilities.
+As a community-based academic training facility, Music Therapy Clinic students and professionals identify non-musical and musical goals that may be successfully targeted in the music setting while always providing a respectful and supportive environment.

-The clinic offers therapy to a variety of clientele including pediatric, adolescent, adult and geriatric clients.
-All music therapy services are provided by qualified graduate or undergraduate music therapy students under the supervision of Board Certified Music Therapists on the faculty of Western Michigan University.
-All sessions are specifically designed to meet each client's individual needs and may include the following:
+The clinic offers music therapy to a variety of clientele including pediatric, adolescent, adult and geriatric clients.
+All music therapy services are provided by qualified graduate or undergraduate music therapy students under the supervision of Board-Certified Music Therapists.
+All sessions are specifically designed to meet each client's assessed needs and individualized treatment plan, and may include the following:

 - Individual or Group Music Therapy

 - Collaboration with schools, agencies, and other health professionals